TOILmodular/EurorackChordSequencer/README.md

 A demonstration video is existing on YouTube.

 ## Arduino Firmware
-The code for the Arduino Nano is taken from the sequencer project from @TimMJN .
+The code for the Arduino Nano is taken from the sequencer project from TimMJN.
+I did not yet change anything, and the current version of the module contains the same functions, as the one from Tim MJN.

+## Quantization of CV Outputs
-I created a new version, which includes a simple chromatic quantization of all 3 CV outputs.
+I created a new Arduino code version, which includes a simple chromatic quantization of all 3 CV outputs.
 However, I could not yet test that version of the module, because I would need a multi channel DAC, the MCP4728, a quad 12-bit DAC.
-That IC is currently not available, I assume due to the global IC and microchip shortage.
+That IC is currently not available, I assume due to the global microchip shortage.
-I will update this page with the new firmware and schematic, as soon as I could purchase a chip and test the changes.
+I will update this project with the new code and schematic, as soon as I could purchase a chip and test the changes.

 Big thanks to @TimMJN !